For mid-market acquirers, family offices & search funds

 Prove

-Every intake and decision is hash-chained and anchored to Bitcoin via Knox; the score is reproducible from the inputs and is anchored as part of the intake block.
-The audit record is the network.
-An FRE 902(13)/(14) affidavit is available on request for any record — useful for partner approval, internal sourcing records, and the "who saw what when" question on a deal that closed.
+Every intake and decision is captured in a tamper-evident record; the score is reproducible from the inputs and is part of the record.
+If the screen is ever questioned, the record shows who saw what and when — and a court-usable copy is available on request, useful for partner approval, internal sourcing records, and the "who saw what when" question on a deal that closed.
 DealMatcher does not generate LP reports or perform fund administration.

 Why buyers care about the chain